KevinWorkman/HappyCoding/about/index.md

 **Who are you?**

 My name is Kevin Workman.
 I :heart: coding.
 I've been programming since high school (so, uh, over ten years now).
-By day I do [prototype](https://en.wikipedia.org/wiki/Prototype) development, but I've always been more interested in [creative coding](https://en.wikipedia.org/wiki/Creative_coding) and the education side of things.
+By day I work at Google, but I've always been more interested in [creative coding](https://en.wikipedia.org/wiki/Creative_coding) and the education side of things.
 Coding opens up new worlds of creativity, and I'd love to share that with more people.

 <hr/>